-If you want to disable your Bluetooth keyboard, you have to follow these steps:
+If you want to disable your Bluetooth keyboard, you can follow these instructions:

-- First of all, open “Settings” on your iPad and tap “Bluetooth”.
+- First, open Settings on your iPad and tap Bluetooth.

-Sometimes your iPad may think it has a Bluetooth keyboard connected to it, even though it doesn’t actually have one, so the on-screen keyboard doesn’t show up.
-To fix this, simply turn off Bluetooth using your iPad’s settings menu.
+Sometimes your iPad may think it has a Bluetooth keyboard connected to it, even though it doesn’t have one, so the on-screen keyboard doesn’t show up.
+Turn off Bluetooth using your iPad’s settings menu to fix this.

-Or, to make it even faster, pull up Control Center and disable Bluetooth with the tap.
+Alternatively, pull up Control Center and disable Bluetooth with a tap to make it even faster.
 Check again and see if the on-screen keyboard appears where you expect it to.
 If not, you can try rebooting the iPad, which may fix this and other errors.

 How to fix an error in a third-party keyboard app

-If that doesn’t work, you can remove the third-party keyboard app in the settings.
-To do this, you have to follow these steps:
+You can remove the third-party keyboard app from the settings if that doesn’t work.
+To do this, you can follow these steps:

-- Tap on the red icon with “-” to delete the third-party keyboard you want to disable.
+- Tap the red icon with a minus to delete the third-party keyboard you want to disable.

-To restart the iPad with Face ID, hold down the top button and any volume button until the power off slider appears.
-Slide your finger over the slider and wait for the iPad to turn off.
-Then hold the top button again until the Apple logo appears on the screen.
+Hold the Power button and any Volume button to restart the iPad with Face ID until the power off slider appears.
+Slide your finger over the slider and wait for the iPad to shut down.
+Then hold the Power button again until the Apple logo appears on the screen.

-To restart the iPad using the Home button, hold down the top button until the power off slider appears.
+Hold the Power button to restart the iPad with the Home button until the power off slider appears.
 Slide your finger over the slider and wait for the iPad to turn off.
 Then hold the top button again until the Apple logo appears on the screen.

-You can also try updating your iPad operating system (iPadOS or iOS) to the latest version.
-This may fix any bugs that are preventing the on-screen keyboard from appearing correctly.
+You can also try updating the iPad operating system (iPadOS or iOS) to the latest version.
+This may fix bugs that prevent the on-screen keyboard from displaying correctly.